-With the extreme midwestern winter we are seeing all sorts of problems with ice damming, and logs homes.
-Many log homes have interesting roof lines with valleys and dormers that intersect in a myriad of ways.
-While these make a home appear interesting and unique, these may not have been the best choices for managing water winter or summer.
+With the extreme midwestern winter we are seeing all sorts of problems with ice dams and log homes.
+Many log homes have rooflines with valleys and dormers that intersect in myriad ways.
+While these make a home appear interesting and unique, they may not have been the best choices for managing water in winter or summer.
 (Just how log homes are getting designed and have been designed may be a subject for another day….)

-Next decide if you have a problem.
+Next, decide if you have a problem.
 Is this buildup of ice and snow an issue?
-In the photo above it may be the case that its not an issue.
-The ice is not built up too thick at the edge of the roof and the ice is not over towards the dormer/log corner (to right on photo) where it would come against flashing and the log corner; both places we don’t want the water to go.
+In the photo above, it may not be an issue.
+The ice is not built up too thick at the edge of the roof, and it is not over towards the dormer/log corner (to the right in the photo), where it would come against the flashing and the log corner; both places we don’t want water to go.

-Below find an example of a roof area that defiantly needs attention.
-As you can see water is running down the log wall.
-This situation has been developing for years evidenced by the fact that rot is present.
+Below is an example of a roof area that definitely needs attention.
+Water is running down the log wall.
+This situation has been developing for years, evidenced by the fact that rot is present.

-A. Ask your self is this situation fixed or will it be fixed if the plan is executed?
-Will the problem return the area is flashed/insulated, roofed and guttered, just the same way it was before.
-If the answer is yeas, then another solution needs to be considered.
+Ask yourself, is this situation fixed, or will it be fixed if the plan is executed?
+Will the problem return in the area that is flashed/insulated, roofed, and guttered, just as it was before?
+If the answer is yes, another solution must be considered.

-B. Test the area.
-Once the repair and or modification is complete testing for leaks is important.
-There are tow ways to do this.
-With a garden hose spray the area down well and see how the water makes its way down the problem area.
+Test the area.
+Once the repair and or modification is complete, testing for leaks is important.
+There are two ways to do this.
+With a garden hose, spray the area well and see how the water runs down the problem area.
 The second way is to wait for a good rain and go outside and look at it.
-(Pro Tip: take a video of the water coming off the roof and show it to your contractor, this will help in determining that the fix is good)

-Log Home Maintenance – Caulking cracks/checks in logs Log home maintenance tasks are typically done in the summer.
-Here at…
+Log Home Maintenance: Caulking Cracks and Checks in Logs Log home maintenance tasks are typically done in the summer.
+Here…

 August 8, 2013